 Our entire house was painted the color you see on the walls.
 I had it color matched to Sherwin-Williams China Doll, in case you’re wondering.

 Before moving into the house, I decided to paint the kitchen.
 I went with a rather vibrant green– Valspar’s Emerald Isle.
 It’s a choice I came to regret a couple years later.
+Yes, it took me a couple years.
+I never worked it out in therapy, but my guess is I didn’t want to have to paint above the top cabinets again.

 We decided to put some of our First Time Homebuyer money toward new appliances (fridge, dishwasher, range, microwave).
 We went with black because they’re cheaper than stainless steel and stainless steel appliances aren’t really a requirement in the houses in our neighborhood.